kyverno/website/content/en/docs/Introduction/admission-controllers.md

 - **Fined-grained RBAC:** With Kyverno you can enforce policies where only specific user roles can create configuration objects (like Secrets) with specific label key-value pairs.
 Unlike the current constraints of Kubernetes RBAC, this capability is achievable through Kyverno.

-- **Supply chain security:** Kyverno offers comprehensive support for supply chain security.
+- **Supply chain security:** Admission controllers act as gatekeepers, validating and authorizing requests based on predefined policies before allowing resources to be admitted into the cluster.
+Admission controllers can help incorparte supply chain security measures like ensuring images originate from trusted sources, preventing unauthorized modifications, enforcing security policies and much more.
 For example, with Kyverno you can enforce all images with a specific criteria, such as name, registry or repository etc. must be signed and attested using a specified key.

-In this way, admission controllers help in ensuring that applications stay in compliance within an ever-changing landscape of controls.

 ## Admission Controllers Phases